CENSORED

 “I travel from Black Mesa to these areas when I can.
 I am disturbed

-every time I come back to my Holy Land.
+come back to my Holy Land.
 I see new drilling and new

 roads that scar the wooded mesas and buttes.
 I always wonder if the

-Spirits of our Creators are still alive there.
+of our Creators are still alive there.
 Despite this, I still

-get a sense of healing when I look upon Gobernador Knob or Huerfano
+get a sense of healing when I look upon Gobernador Knob or

 Mesa and its surrounding canyonlands.